When Is Hurricane Season? Now, Actually

 Atlantic hurricane season spans June through November.

 Working from historical averages, the Weather Channel identified July 27 as the average date of the first Atlantic hurricane.
-Keep in mind, though, that this is simply an average; the first hurricane can form before or after this date.
+Keep in mind, though, that this is simply an average; the first hurricane can form before or after this date, as is the case with the 2022 season.

 Eastern Pacific hurricane season runs from May through November.

 When is hurricane season over in the eastern Pacific and when does it start?
-Hurricane season in the eastern Pacific starts in May, a few weeks earlier than Atlantic hurricane season.
+Hurricane season in the eastern Pacific starts in May, a few weeks earlier than the Atlantic hurricane season.
 The official start of the eastern Pacific hurricane season is May 15, and the season doesn’t end until Nov.
-30. As with the Atlantic hurricane season, it is possible for hurricanes to form outside of these dates.
+30. As with the Atlantic hurricane season, it’s entirely possible to see hurricanes forming outside of these dates.

 Most eastern Pacific hurricanes form off the coast of central Mexico, where the water is warm.
 However, between the easterly winds and the colder water temperatures found in the Pacific Ocean near the coast, Pacific hurricanes tend to head toward Asia instead of the West Coast of the United States.